-Hand-held: A hand-held showerhead is connected to a long hose and it sit in a cradle when it is not in your hand.
-Handheld showerheads can be used as a fixed shower head but when taken off the cradle they can be used for much more, like bathing pets, washing children, and even for cleaning the tub.
+- Hand-held: A hand-held showerhead is connected to a long hose, and it sits in a cradle when it is not in your hand.
+Handheld showerheads can be used as a fixed shower head, but when taken off the cradle they can be used for much more, like bathing pets, washing children, and even for cleaning the tub.
 Hand-held showerheads are available in many different lengths of hose but to meet ADA compliance they must be at least 84” long.
-The longer the hose the more convenient but it could get in the way of the tub.
+The longer the hose, the more convenient but it could get in the way of the tub.
 Hoses between 60” and 72” work well for the average home.

-Water saving: A water saving showerhead can use as little as 1 gpm.
-If you are looking to save on water and gas (or electrical) usage a water saving showerhead might be right for you.
+- Water saving: A water-saving showerhead can use as little as 1 gpm.
+If you are looking to save on water and gas (or electrical) usage, then a water saving showerhead might be right for you.
 Many of the water saving types of showerheads are aerated and then boosted to feel like they dispense more water.
-This type of water saving showerhead also works great in low water pressure conditions because they making it feel like you have more water pressure than you really do.
+This type of water saving showerhead also works great in low water pressure conditions because they are making it feel like you have more water pressure than you do.

-Dual (fixed and hand): Can’t decide on a wand or fixed type showerhead?
+- Dual (fixed and hand): Can’t decide on a wand or fixed type showerhead?
 Then how about both.
-These showerheads come in many shapes and forms, some even integrated where it looks like only one shower head but the inside piece pulls out to be used like a wand.
-Dual showerheads can come with many spray pattern massage settings so you basically get everything all wrapped into one.
+These showerheads come in many shapes and forms, some even integrated where it looks like only one shower head but the inside piece pulls out to be used as a wand.
+Dual showerheads can come with many spray pattern massage settings, so you get everything all wrapped into one.

-Body sprayers: You can find body sprays in some custom showers.
-They require a special type of shower valve and spray bodies installed inside the wall so they usually are done in the construction or remodel phase of the bathroom.
+- Body sprayers: You can find body sprays in some custom showers.
+They require a special type of shower valve and spray bodies installed inside the wall, so they usually are done in the construction or remodel phase of the bathroom.
 These can be turned on with the shower head or work independently.
-If you plan on adding these to your shower plan ahead.
+If you plan on adding these to your shower, then plan ahead for complications.

-Slide bar: A slide bar shower fixture is mounted on the wall of the shower and can be used to easily adjust the height of the showerhead.
+- Slide bar: A slide bar shower fixture is mounted on the wall of the shower and can be used to adjust the height of the showerhead easily.
 This type of showerhead can work well in situations where you might need to customize the height of the showerhead for the different members of the family.
 They are also handy when you want to keep the water low to avoid getting your hair wet.